PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Extras/Changelog/README.md

 ## [Changelog](https://github.com/PowerofMoll/Mining-Timing---A-fancreation-to-Blood-on-the-Clocktower/edit/main/Changelog/README.md)

+### v 3.3
+- Technician, Overman & Lapidary reworked.
+- Gargoyle can now kill until dusk instead of until dawn.
+They can also only kill players of the same alignment as the chosen player.
+They can also kill players & characters learned or chosen by the marked player.

 ### v 3.2
 - Moonshiner only affects Townsfolk instead of Outsiders.
 - Gargoyle can now kill until dawn instead of until dusk.